CodeDepotIV/sTabl3R/README.md

 For categorical variables, the function will apply either the Chi-squared test or the Fisher’s Exact test based on the expected frequencies in each contingency table, unless the grouping variable has a single level, in which case only summary tables will be generated.

 **FORMATTING:** The data frame should be an R ``data.frame()`` object in which the first column is a list of unique identifiers.
-The **group** argument should identify a column in the data frame that will be used to distinguish the groups that are to be compared statistically. *Please note* that if unique identifiers are not present in the first columns, the first column *will be overwritten*.
-This can be a problem if your first column is a variable of interest, such as the grouping variable.
+The **group** argument should identify a column in the data frame that will be used to distinguish the groups that are to be compared statistically. *Please note* that if unique identifiers are not present in the first columns, unique identifiers will be appended to the dataframe.

 The other functions include ``extract_stats()`` which allows the user to extract the statistical results for a variable of interest quickly, ``generate_results_tables()`` which generates a series of tables displaying all of the results generated following a call to ``generate_statistics()``, and ``summary()`` functions to show which variables in the user input were used in the analysis and how they were categorized.